 “The monetary policy committee has dropped” the reference to “additional tightening compared to the previous release in June, which is positive for the market,” Ibrahim Aksoy, an economist at Seker Securities in Istanbul said in an e-mailed note.

 The bank added a phrase saying it would preserve flexibility in monetary policy given uncertainty in the global economy, supporting speculation of a rate cut later this year.
+The yield on two-year bonds has dropped to 72 basis points this month.

 “We expect the Turkish central bank to ‘officially’ cut the upper level of the interest rate corridor by 100 basis points from 11.5 percent in the second half,” Aurelija Augulyte, an analyst at Nordea Markets in Copenhagen, said in an e-mailed note.